-Anyone who has tried to work or are working in France will tell you in no uncertain terms that getting a job is not easy for foreigners in France.
+Anyone who works in France will tell you that getting a job is not easy for foreigners in France.
 And if you don’t speak French particularly well, then your chances are almost zero!
-Because, unlike in the UK where non English speaking immigrants can get work fairly easily, France is much more of a closed door.
+Because, unlike in the UK where non-English speaking immigrants can get work fairly easily, France is much more of a closed door.

 For many reasons getting work permits, social security numbers, registering to pay tax etc is very complicated in France.